phaze

 DEXA alternatives, briefly

 Bioelectrical impedance analysis (BIA) is what smart scales and devices like InBody and Withings use.
 A small current passes through your body and the device estimates fat and lean from how the current is conducted.
 BIA is fast, cheap, and great for trend lines, but the absolute numbers shift with hydration, recent meals, and time of day.
 For tracking change in your own data over weeks, BIA is fine.
-For comparing to a clinical reference value, it is not.
+For comparing to a clinical reference value, it is less reliable.

 Person stretching before a strength workout